 A “Story” is a photo or video uploaded by a user to be seen by their added friends for 24 hours on their specific social media channels.
 This concept was first introduced by the popular social media platform Snapchat and was quickly added to Instagram and Facebook as a feature in their app and website.

 The concept of posting a “Story” is creative, innovative, and effective in social media.
 These photos and videos posted by their users invite others into their lives virtually whether they are seen by their best friends, colleagues, or acquaintances.
 It is also great for subtle advertising and an incredible marketing tactic.
 However, one aspect of the social media feature is that you can see everyone who has a viewed your “Story.”
-Which is helpful for companies to see their demographic but for the general public it can be just another thing to fixate on.
+Which is helpful for companies to see their demographic using social media analytics but for the general public it can be just another thing to fixate on.

 Why You Should Stop Looking at Who Views Your “Story”